madebykind/madebykind-v3/content/about/_index.md

 linktitle: About
 weight: 1
 description: Because we only do work we believe in, we bring a level of commitment you won’t find anywhere else—and that means great results for you.
+title: About us
-title: Big heart, huge results
+heading: Big heart, huge results
 related_work:
     - rewilding-britain
 ---